 Who is not a candidate for sclerotherapy?

-Sclerotherapy is generally safe and effective, but there are some people who should not have the procedure.
+Sclerotherapy is generally safe and effective, but some people should not have the procedure.
 You should not have sclerotherapy if you are pregnant, breastfeeding, or have a blood clotting disorder.
 You should also avoid sclerotherapy if you have an allergy to the sclerosing solution or any of the other ingredients in the solution.

 How do you know if you have a blood clot after sclerotherapy?